 So many reasons!
 Let’s start with water activities on the main island of Efate.
-Keen divers can explore caves, tunnels and wrecks to see an array of colorful fish.
+Keen divers can explore caves, tunnels and wrecks to see an array of colourful fish.
 For more inland activities, go prawn fishing on Espiritu Santo with gorgeous blue pools, rivers and waterfalls.
 Tanna is your lively volcanic island where you can take a tour to the crater rim.
-Finally, Malekula and Ambrym are your best places to experience the local cultures.
+Finally, Malekula and Ambrym are the best places to experience the local culture.

 Where to Stay in Vanuatu?

 Guesthouses, campsites and dorm rooms in lodges provide cheap accommodation for backpackers.
 Dorm and tent site prices are similar to that in New Zealand at around VUV2,500 which is about NZ$30.

 For more on Vanuatu, check out Vanuatu – Guide for Backpackers.

 As you well know, the South Pacific goes well beyond the six countries mentioned.
 Here are some other South Pacific Island worth looking into.

 - Federated States of Micronesia – Famous for the ruins at Nan Madol

 - Kiribati – Home to Christmas Island wildlife sanctuary